russelljohnson95/MSM_Modeling_and_MCMC/README.md

 **Also included:** position and velocity data used with manuscript and for plotting.
 Also, sample MCMC results chain_20210526T111546 and results_20210526T111546

 ## Arm_16_Model
-This folder runs an MCMC analysis to find the plausible muscle forces for a elbow flexion model in OpenSim.
+This folder runs an MCMC analysis to find the plausible muscle forces for a elbow flexion model (arm16_millard_rigidtendon.osim) in OpenSim.
 This uses compact radial basis functions (CRBFs) to represent muscle excitations, that then get forward integrated using OpenSim to simulate the motion of the model during each iteration.

-**_IMPORTANT_** You must have OpenSim 3.3 installed on your computer to run this code, with the API in MATLAB set up.
+**_IMPORTANT_** You must have OpenSim 3.3 installed on your computer to run the model associated with this code, with the MATLAB scripting API set up.
 See: https://simtk-confluence.stanford.edu/display/OpenSim33/Scripting+with+Matlab .
 This set up does NOT work with OpenSim 4.0 or later due to scripting changes.

 **Arm16_CRBF_6musc_parallel:** This is the _main_ script that sets up and then calls the MCMC algorithm to run.
 It will also plot some of the results afterwards.